 Retention of copyright

-Prohibition of distortion in references
+Prohibition of distortion of references

-Responsibilities and Obligations of the Publishing Committee
+Responsibilities and obligations of the Editorial Board

 Procedures and contents of disciplinary sanctions